tatsuro-kawamoto/graphBIX/README.md

 ============
 sbm.jl: Tatsuro Kawamoto and Yoshiyuki Kabashima, "Cross-validation estimate of the number of clusters in a network", Scientific Reports, 7, 3327 (2017).

-mod.jl: Tatsuro Kawamoto and Yoshiyuki Kabashima, "Comparative analysis on the selection of number of clusters in community detection", arXiv:1606.07668 (2017).
+mod.jl: Tatsuro Kawamoto and Yoshiyuki Kabashima, "Comparative analysis on the selection of number of clusters in community detection", Phys.
+Rev. E 97, 022315 (2018).

+labeled_sbm: Tatsuro Kawamoto, "Algorithmic detectability threshold of the stochastic block model", Phys.
+Rev. E 97, 032301 (2018).

 ============
 Author: Tatsuro Kawamoto: kawamoto.tatsuro@gmail.com